maddie35/portfolio/WCAG.md

   <section class="examples" aria-labelledby="examples-heading">
     <h2 id="examples-heading">Examples</h2>
-    <p class="intro">Common patterns where this criterion applies, with passing and failing versions of each.
+    <p class="intro">Common patterns where this criterion applies with passing and failing versions of each.
 Every image is followed by a caption, and full descriptions are provided as alternative text.</p>

     <article class="example">
       <h3>Dropdown menu</h3>